mochi-hpc/mochi-doc/docs/source/yokan/01_init.rst

    [2021-10-14 10:16:17.530] [info] Bedrock daemon now running at na+sm://8551-0

+We now have a Yokan provider running, with a *provider id* of 42.

 If you need to create a provider in C (either because you don't want to use Bedrock or because you want your provider to be embedded into an existing application), the following code shows how to do that.